cbare/fastai-class/README.md

 ## Book

-The Fast AI book [Deep Learning for Coders with Fastai and Pytorch: AI Applications Without a PhD] is free and fairly readable on [github][7].
+The Fast AI book [Deep Learning for Coders with Fastai and Pytorch: AI Applications Without a PhD][8] is free and fairly readable on [github][7].

 ## Lectures